Information for New Tenure-Track Faculty, 2013-14

 1) email@example.com - This list is comprised of all full-time faculty and, because we're trying to be inclusive here, a smattering of other folks within the Clark community who've asked to join.
 This list is meant for announcements of any kind, e.g. upcoming lectures or concerts, apartments for rent, whatever.
 Faculty can opt out of this list, but very few have.
 When you hit REPLY to an email from this list, your email goes to the sender only.

-Alternatively, or in conjunction with the announcements listserv, you may post to the on-line ClarkYOU, which is accessed by the Clark community only.
+Alternatively, or in conjunction with the announcements listserv, you may post an announcement to the on-line ClarkYOU, which is accessed by the Clark community only.

-2) firstname.lastname@example.org - Although the address is "faculty-general," messages sent to this listserv come through as "Faculty Discussion."
+2) firstname.lastname@example.org - Although the address is "faculty-general," messages sent to this listserv show up in your mailbox as "Faculty Discussion."
 As the name suggests, this listserv is meant for discussion among faculty, on whatever topics interest you.